antonia-white/deilen/README.md

   1. User Authentication / Accounts
      - Site users should be able to register an account that allows a user to sign in and out of the site.
      - A user should be able to create a profile to store personal information to make checkout easier with default personal information to automatically populate form fields at checkout.
-     - Users should be able to ammend profile information to keep records up-to-date and also have the ability to delete their account.
+     - Users should be able to ammend profile information to keep records up-to-date.
      - A user should be able to reset their password via email authentication so the account is not lost if the password is forgotten.
   2. Site Navigation
      - Site users should be able to navigate fluidly throughout the website without having to use the back button.